Main Menu

 Not on View

-DescriptionTall alabastron.
-Cobalt-blue ground with opaque white, opaque yellow, and opaque medium blue decoration.
-Broad horizontal rim-disk, sloping slightly to the outside; cylindrical neck, tapering upward; round-angled shoulder; straight-sided cylindrical body with slight upward taper; convex bottom.
-Below the shoulder, two cobalt-blue vertical ring handles, unpierced, with straight vertical tails.
-An unmarvered opaque yellow thread (appearing orangish) attached at the edge of the rim-disk; below this, alternating bands of opaque yellow, opaque white, and opaque medium blue threads, all marvered, tooled from the shoulder to the basal angle into a close-set feather pattern arranged in nine vertical panels, each ending just above the bottom in a well-defined loop.
-Core-formed; applied rim-disk and handles; applied marvered and unmarvered threads.
+DescriptionThis tall alabastron has a cobalt-blue ground with opaque white, opaque yellow, and opaque medium blue decoration.
+The broad horizontal rim-disk slopes slightly outward.
+A cylindrical neck tapers upward into a round-angled shoulder.
+The body is straight-sided and cylindrical with a slight upward taper and terminates in a convex bottom.
+Below the shoulder are two unpierced cobalt-blue vertical ring handles with straight vertical tails.
+An unmarvered opaque yellow (appearing orangish) thread is attached at the edge of the rim-disk.
+Below this, alternating bands of opaque yellow, opaque white, and opaque medium blue threads—all marvered—are applied from the shoulder to the basal angle.
+These are tooled into a close-set feather pattern arranged in nine vertical panels, each terminating just above the base in a well-defined loop.
+This vessel is core-formed, with applied rim-disk and handles, and applied marvered and unmarvered threads.

 Published ReferencesHayes, John W., Roman and Pre-Roman Glass in the Royal Ontario Museum, Toronto, 1975, p.
 13.